8 Reasons Why an Attitude of Gratitude Improves Mental Health and Wellbeing

-You don’t have to get fancy with your journal.
-You can write in something as simple as an exercise book, but if you’d prefer to purchase one specifically designed for gratitude, there are a number of great options below (affiliate links that support our outreach program):
+No need to get a fancy journal.
+Something as simple as an exercise book is fine, but if purchasing one specifically designed for gratitude, there are a number of great options below (affiliate links that support our outreach program):

 Thank Key People in Your Life - The "Gratitude Visit"

 Martin Seligman, the founding father of positive psychology, developed a simple, but highly effective exercise known as the “gratitude visit”.
 This exercise, found in his highly acclaimed book “Flourish” (affiliate link), promises to enhance well-being and reduce depression.

 Martin Seligman's exercise: